 Islamic Museum of Australia General Manager Maryum Chaudhry: ‘Museums Together provides a platform for young people to engage in spirited dialogue, build cross-cultural understanding and strengthen connection between our local communities.’

-Developed by educators from each Museum, Museums Together will run across four sessions in collaboration with the Immigration Museum, Melbourne Playback Theatre Company and St Kilda Shule.
+Developed by educators from each Museum, Museums Together runs across four sessions in collaboration with the Immigration Museum, Melbourne Playback Theatre Company and St Kilda Shule.
 It has been tailored to integrate with the Victorian civics and citizenship, ethical capability, intercultural capability, and personal and social capability curricula.

 Museums Together aims to go beyond educating each group about their commonalities and differences to build bridges between the two communities so future generations might respect and accept each other, and stand against intolerance and racism.